nak/systemd/docs/UIDS-GIDS.md

 recommended.
 It will nevertheless query `/etc/login.defs` at runtime, when compiled with `-Dcompat-mutable-uid-boundaries=true` and that file is present.
-Support for this is considered only a compatibility feature and should not be used except when upgrading systems which were created with different defaults.
+Support for this is considered only a compatibility feature and should not be used except when upgrading systems which were creating with different defaults.

 ## Considerations for container managers